codeparticle/codeparticle.website.process/README.md

 ---

-Best option to run production mode is to run `run-docker-compose.sh` script
+Best option to run production mode is to run `deploy.sh` script

 First on the root of project, give executable permission to the file:
-$ `chmod +x run-docker-compose.sh`
+$ `chmod +x ./scripts/deploy.sh`

-Then, execute the shell script:
+Then, run the package.json script which will run the deploy.sh script:
-$ `./run-docker-compose.sh`
+$ `yarn run deploy`

 ### Generators
 Creating new files from the command line should be quick and easy to skip over the tedium, encourage finer-grained modularization, and preserve consistency.
 The logic behind this is located in `internals/generators` and implemented with [plop](https://github.com/amwmedia/plop).